What is a droopy eyelid?

 After three months, the eyelid should be completely healed.

-What are the benefits of ptosis surgery?
+What are the benefits of surgery for droopy eyelids?

 Treatment for droopy eyelid can significantly improve your field of vision, enhancing your overall quality of life.
 It can relieve you of eye strain, brow ache and other symptoms commonly associated with droopy eyelids.
-Moreover, ptosis surgery enhances your cosmetic appearance, making you appear less tired and improving eye symmetry.
+Moreover, the surgery enhances your cosmetic appearance, making you appear less tired and improving eye symmetry.

 What happens during the post-operative recovery period?